kastolars/trusti-torrent-rust-implementation/README.md

 ### Choke and Interested

 Peers maintain a state on either side of the connection.
 Connections begin in a choked and uninterested state.
-In order for data transfer to commence, both peers need to be unchoked and interested.
+In order for data transfer to commence, both peers need to be unchoked.

 We will send an unchoke message and an interested message to our peer first.
 Once we receive an unchoke message from the peer, we can start making requests for pieces!